Open-Science-Student-Support-Group/osssg-website/documents/posts/new-post-workflow/index.md

 Modifying the template for new posts:

-1. Copy the `2000-11-18_generic-post` directory into the `/posts/` directory for the listing page you want to make a post in (e.g., `news` or `documents`)
+1. Copy the `2000-11-18_generic-post` directory into the project's `/posts/` directory for the listing page you want to make a post in (e.g., `news` or `documents`) on your local computer
 2. Rename the `1999-01-24_event-post` directory with the appropriate post date and post name
 3. Open the `2000-11-18_generic-post/index.md` file, edit and modify as needed

 ::: {.callout-warning}
-When renaming the post's directory, follow the formatting used in the template (i.e., `data_post-name`).
+When renaming the post's directory, follow the formatting used in the template (i.e., `date_post-name`).
 This keeps the posts organized and easy to parse.
 Do not include spaces anywhere in the name, only underscores (which should separate the date and post name) and hyphens (which take the place of spaces) are allowed.
 :::

 :::

 ### 3. Author your new post

-Once you have copied the template for the new post to the listing page you want you can start editing the input file for the post.
+Once you have copied the template for the new post to the listing page you want you can start editing the input file for the post inside your editor (RStudio or VS Code).
 This is the `index.md` file located inside the directory for the post.
 Do not rename this file.

 Please see the [Markdown basics](https://quarto.org/docs/authoring/markdown-basics.html) page under the Authoring section in the Quarto [Guide](https://quarto.org/docs/guide/) for details on writing in Markdown, and the Websites section under the guide for website-specific concerns.